 A few LFR adventures are only available for public events.
-If you're running a convention and want to download the Adventuring Company events or other convention-only adventures, those are available only through the RPGA ordering system under the "Convention Specials" item.
+If you're running a convention and want to download the Adventuring Company events or other convention-only adventures, you must request the adventures from the LFR campaign staff.
+Directions for doing this can be found on the download site and on the LFR Community Forums.